SciML/DiffEqDocs.jl/docs/src/analysis/global_sensitivity.md

 ### Lotka-Volterra Global Sensitivities

-Let's run GSA on the Lotka-Volterra model to and study the sensitivity of the maximum of predator population and the average prey population.
+Let's run GSA on the Lotka-Volterra model to study the sensitivity of the maximum of predator population and the average prey population.

 ```julia
 using DiffEqSensitivity, Statistics, OrdinaryDiffEq #load packages